Our Materials

 VERDIGRIS

-Blue-green with a dappled gloss patina texture that shifts significantly with light — cooler in daylight, warmer under incandescent.
+Blue-green with a dappled gloss patina texture that shifts significantly with light, cooler in daylight and warmer under incandescent.
 Up close the surface has an almost geological depth, like natural patina on aged copper.
-Our most complex glaze to photograph and most visually interesting in person.
+It rewards seeing in person more than any other glaze we make.

 -